-There are many metaphors in this chapter.
-The apostles are described as servants.
+Paul uses many metaphors in this chapter.
+He describes the apostles as servants.
 Paul speaks of a victory parade where the apostles are the prisoners who will be killed.
 He uses a rod to stand for punishment.
 He calls himself their father because he is their "spiritual father."
-(See: Metaphor and spirit, spirits, spiritual)
+(See: Metaphor and spirit, spiritual)